HeshanKarunaratne/cka/README.md

 kind: NetworkPolicy
 metadata:
   name: db-policy
-  namespace: prod # will add the network policy to the prod namespac
+  namespace: prod # will add the network policy to the prod namespace
 spec:
   podSelector:
     matchLabels: